DUNE/p3s/README.md

 or users.

-## When you start testing
+## Initializing the Database

+Coming from the source code distirbution, the p3s server will utilize the sqlite database which comes with Django.
+Production application may need a more powerful RDBMS such as PostgreSQL but this is beyond the scope of this document.

+The sqlite DB is not initialized to work with the p3s server when you first get hold of the code.
+This needs to be done as follows:

+* change directory to p3s/promproc

+* run

+   * ./manage.py makemigrations
+   * ./manage.py migrate

+## Define at least one data type

 Meaningful testing requires that at least one datatype is defined in the system which should match whatever datatype(s) you use in your workflow template (DAG).

+In the examples which come with the code the ".txt" extension is often used to demonstrate basic functionality.
+The system needs it to be able to autogenerate file names if necessary.

-If your files all have extension '.tst' you may define the datatype "test" (which again must be consistent with you DAG) and use the following command to add the datatype to the server:
+If your files all have extension
+'.txt' you may define the datatype "TXT" (which again must be consistent with you DAG) and use the following command to add the datatype to the server:

-./dataset.py -R -j '{"name":"test", "ext":".tst", "comment":"testing"}'
+./dataset.py -R -j '{"name":"TXT", "ext":".txt", "comment":"testing text files"}'

 If you no longer need the datatype you created (perhaps as the result of testing), it can be removed from the server as folllows:

 ./dataset.py -D test

+## Running the development server

+Using the development server should only be done in testing/educational scenarios.
+It is recommende that you use the single-threaded mode of operation and use the following command to start the server:

+./manage.py runserver --nothreading

+which again is done from the directory p3s/promprproc

+This will default to the port 8000 and the server will be visible at the address localhost:8000 (plus maybe some bits of URLs depending on the version).

+If you use ssh to connect the machine which runs the server, you could use ssh tunneling to get access to this host and port combination.

 ## Embedded documentation